janniec/Learning2Search_BioEnts/README.md

 | Lee       	| 50.8   	| 47.6      	| 49.1     	|
 | Base Line 	| 52.6   	| 43.6      	| 47.7     	|

-In 2018, the same dataset was used in a Deep Exhaustive Model ('DEM') utilizing long-short-term memory neural nets.
-Below is the table of DEM's categorical performance on the GENIA testing set.
+In 2018, the same dataset was used for a Deep Exhaustive Model  utilizing a long-short-term memory neural net ('DEM LSTM').
+Below is the table of DEM LSTM's categorical performance on the GENIA testing set.
 For more information, please see the [Deep Exhaustive Model for Nested Named Entity Recognition](https://www.aclweb.org/anthology/D18-1309).

 | Label     	| Recall 	| Precision 	| F1Score 	|
 |-----------	|--------	|-----------	|---------	|